Updated on: 12/29/2021

 Washington state was one of the first in the country to make texting behind the wheel a citable offense—but the law only banned holding your phone to your ear and sending SMS messages, since most phones didn’t have the capacity to send any other type of message at the time.
 Now, phones have the capacity to send and receive written messages, audio files, live audio, images, alerts, video files, streaming video and push notifications through thousands of app.

 A state observation team found that cell phone use is the most common type of distraction among Washington state drivers.
 In a study, they discovered that approximately 1 in 10 drivers had some kind of distraction in their vehicle while they were on the road.
-Taking your eyes off the road even for a few seconds can result in a fatal crash, and repeatedly glancing between the road and a cell phone can cause attention blindness that can make a driver blind to even an obvious danger in the road ahead.
+Taking your eyes off the road even for a few seconds can result in a serious car accident, and repeatedly glancing between the road and a cell phone can cause attention blindness that can make a driver blind to even an obvious danger in the road ahead.

 Can You Still Use Your Smart Phone In Your Car?

 The law acknowledges that many drivers use cell phones to navigate and play music while they’re driving.
 Those features are still allowed, but you can’t hold your phone in your hand while you use them.
 Drivers who want to use their phones for this purpose are expected to keep them by their sides or in a dashboard cradle.